2067 (film): Reception

+Brian Tallerico of RogerEbert.com awarded the film two out of four stars: "Larney fails his own idea by not having a stronger edit on his dialogue and a more confident hand when it comes to directing performance."
+Dennis Harvey of Variety wrote, "You can tell 2067 has some rather lofty aspirations.
+But its ways of realizing them are too frequently pedestrian, from the banal dialogue to the notion that our savior might ultimately need reassuring that daddy really loved him."

 Jake Kleinman of Inverse titled his review "The best time travel movie since Avengers: Endgame", with the byline "Blade Runner meets Walkabout in this bold new cyberpunk thriller with a climate change message", writing that it delivers a time travel twist on a par with Christopher Nolan's best work.
 John DeFore of The Hollywood Reporter wrote that it "has a couple of interesting ideas up its sleeve but doesn't know how to reveal them".
 Germain Lussier of Gizmodo called it a "mixed bag", "impressive from a technical standpoint", with a powerful score by Kirsten Axelholm and Kenneth Lampl, and although it does not live up to its huge ambitions, it is fun to watch and full of interesting ideas and plot twists.